 There are many reasons why a well may experience operational failure.
 The GSAs are responsible for mitigating wells that have been impacted by overdraft conditions since January 1, 2015.
 Impacts from overdraft may be reflected by chronic lowering of groundwater levels dewatering a well, land subsidence causing structural damage to a well, and/or declining water levels introducing new groundwater quality contamination to a well.
 Therefore, the GSAs are responsible for reimbursing SHE for addressing claims in which the impact was induced by groundwater overdraft after January 1, 2015 (see Claims Process for more information on that determination).
 In instances in which a well is impaired for reasons other than overdraft conditions (such as mechanical failures, casing deterioration, etc.), SHE offers emergency drinking water assistance and mitigation through alternative programs.
-It is important to the GSAs and SHE to lessen the burden on drinking water claimants, where possible.
-The SHE partnership creates a "one-stop-shop" for emergency drinking water supplies and mitigation, and allows the financial exchanges to be handled by the GSA and SHE administrative teams.
+It is important to the GSAs and SHE to lessen the burden on drinking water supplies and mitigation, and allows the financial exchanges to be handled by the GSA and SHE administrative teams.